Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - Since the mid to late 1980s, Islamist terrorists, supported and trained by Pakistan, have targeted Kashmir and are guilty of the large-scale ethnic cleansing of Hindus from India’s Kashmir Valley.

-- 300,000 Kashmiri Hindus are refugees in their own country, sheltered in temporary camps in Jammu and other parts of India.
+- More than 300,000 Kashmiri Hindus are refugees in their own country, sheltered in temporary camps in Jammu and other parts of India.

-- 2010 did not see any significant resolution to the plight of Hindu refugees from Kashmir.
-The few attempts to redress the situation by the Central Government seem desultory in nature, and Kashmiri Pandits continue to live in abject conditions in “refugee camps.”
+- 2011 did not see any significant resolution to the plight of Hindu refugees from Kashmir.
+The few attempts to redress the situation by the Central and State Governments seem desultory in nature, and Kashmiri Pandits continue to live in abject conditions in “refugee camps.”

 - Pakistan must permanently end its sponsorship of terror via direct military aid to terror groups, sponsorship of terror camps in Pakistan, and covert support to terrorists by its Inter-Services Intelligence spy service.